gabrielrenderos/figma-select-nested-layers/README.md

   - Meaning: for each scope in your query, pick the N‑th match within that scope.
   - Best for nested queries like `@Card/Button --1e` (first “Button” inside each “Card”).

+Inline placement
+- Place the index right next to the part it applies to: `@Table/@Row --1e/Cell`.
+- Global inline `--#` narrows to that one match and continues the query inside it.

+0 means “last”
+- `--0` picks the last match overall; `--0e` picks the last in each scope.

 **Tips**
 - Scopes come from your selection and from the nest you specify (e.g., `@Card/...`).
 - The index order is always based on visible reading order (rows top→bottom, then left→right).